 You can buy knock-off brand batteries as spares, which we did, but we’ve found that the original Sony and GoPro batteries keep their charge for far longer.
 It’s definitely worth buying the branded product if you can.

 So, that’s pretty much it in terms of equipment we use to run our travel blog.
 Now it’s time for our travel blogger wish list – a little list of items we wish we owned to make our travel blogging easier and/or better.
-Perhaps you will beat us to it in terms of owning one of these!
+The equipment we use as Travel Bloggers is always expanding – perhaps you will beat us to it in terms of owning one of these!

 We’d love to be able to take some beautiful aerial shots of our travels.
 Eventually, we’d like to explore travel vlogging too and it’s kinda hard to do this without a drone of some description in this day and age.